Your AI Built Website Won't Go Live

 Work through these in order.
 You don't have to fix everything in one sitting; start with anything that could leak data, lose money, or expose secrets.

-Open your live site in the browser, view page source (or use dev tools), and search for words like sk_live, secret, password, or long random strings.
-If you find a secret there, assume it's compromised: rotate the key in the provider's dashboard and move it to env vars on the host.
+Open your live site and use your browser's "view page source" option, or ask someone technical to check, and search for words like sk_live, secret, password, or long random strings.
+If you find a secret there, assume it is compromised: create a new key in the provider's dashboard and move it to env vars on your host.
+The one exception is "password" is likely to exist in your own login form.
+So you might naturally see it once, but if it seems wrong ask someone technical.

-For Supabase or Firebase on the web: learn which key is safe in the browser and which is server-only.
-Row Level Security (RLS) on Supabase means database rules that say "user A can only read user A's rows."
-If RLS is off or never tested with two accounts, your app is a shared spreadsheet with a login screen.
+For Supabase or Firebase on the web: learn which key is safe in the browser and which must stay on the server only.
+Row Level Security (RLS) on Supabase means database rules that say "user A can only see user A's saved information."
+If RLS is off or never tested with two different accounts, your app is essentially a shared spreadsheet with a login screen.

-2. Auth: can user A see user B's data?
+2. Login: can user A see user B's data?

 If your site has login (client portal, member area, admin dashboard), verify isolation: